-Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of various insoluble proteins.
+Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally, causing relatively few symptoms, or widely, involving multiple organs and causing severe multiorgan failure.
-Amyloidosis can be primary or be secondary to various infectious, inflammatory, or malignant conditions.
-Rarely, it results from any of several inherited metabolic defects.
-Diagnosis is by biopsy of affected tissue.
+Amyloidosis can occur de novo or be secondary to various infectious, inflammatory, or malignant conditions.
+Diagnosis is by biopsy of affected tissue; the amyloidogenic protein is typed using a variety of immunohistologic and biochemical techniques.
 Treatment varies with the type of amyloidosis.

-AL is a monoclonal plasma cell disorder in which the abnormal protein is an immunoglobulin, usually a light chain fragment (Bence Jones protein) but occasionally a heavy chain fragment (AH amyloidosis).
-These chains either have an aberrant structure or are processed abnormally so that some form insoluble deposits.
-Common sites for deposition include the skin, nerves, heart, GI tract (including tongue), kidneys, liver, spleen, and blood vessels.
-A mild plasmacytosis occurs in the bone marrow, which is suggestive of multiple myeloma, but most patients do not have true multiple myeloma (with lytic bone lesions, renal tubular casts, and anemia).
-However, about 10 to 20% of patients with multiple myeloma also develop amyloidosis.
+AL is caused by overproduction of an amyloidogenic immunoglobulin light chain in patients with a monoclonal plasma cell or other B cell lymphoproliferative disorder.
+Light chains can also form nonfibrillar tissue deposits (ie, light chain deposition disease).
+Rarely, immunoglobulin heavy chains form amyloid fibrils (AH).
+Common sites for amyloid deposition include the skin, nerves, heart, GI tract (including tongue), kidneys, liver, spleen, and blood vessels.
+Usually, a low-grade plasmacytosis is present in the bone marrow, which is similar to that in multiple myeloma, although most patients do not have true multiple myeloma (with lytic bone lesions, hypercalcemia, renal tubular casts, and anemia).
+However, about 10 to 20% of patients with multiple myeloma develop AL amyloidosis.

-This form can occur secondary to several infectious, inflammatory, and malignant (eg, renal cell carcinomas and others) conditions and is caused by the degradation of the acute-phase reactant serum amyloid A (SAA).
-Common causative infections include TB, bronchiectasis, osteomyelitis, and leprosy.
-Inflammatory conditions include RA, juvenile idiopathic arthritis (formerly juvenile RA), Crohn's disease, and familial Mediterranean fever.
-Inflammatory cytokines (eg, IL-1, tumor necrosis factor, IL-6) that are produced in these disorders cause increased hepatic production of the precursor protein SAA, which circulates in the serum.
+This form can occur secondary to several infectious, inflammatory, and malignant conditions and is caused by aggregation of isoforms of the acute-phase reactant serum amyloid A. Common causative infections include TB, bronchiectasis, osteomyelitis, and leprosy.
+Inflammatory conditions include RA, juvenile idiopathic arthritis (formerly juvenile RA), Crohn disease, inherited periodic fever syndromes such as familial Mediterranean fever, and Castleman disease.
+Inflammatory cytokines (eg, IL-1, tumor necrosis factor, IL-6) that are produced in these disorders or ectopically by tumor cells cause increased hepatic synthesis of serum amyloid A.

-AA amyloidosis shows a predilection for the spleen, liver, kidneys, adrenals, and lymph nodes.
-The liver, spleen, and kidneys are often enlarged, firm, and rubbery.
+AA shows a predilection for the spleen, liver, kidneys, adrenal glands, and lymph nodes.
 Involvement of the heart and peripheral or autonomic nerves is rare.
-However, no organ system is spared, and vascular involvement may be widespread.

 Symptoms and Signs